altf4/libmelee/README.md

 6. Run `./example.py -e PATH_TO_SLIPPI_FOLDER` (Not the exe itself, the folder) If you're using the Linux appimage, set this to `squashfs-root/usr/bin/`.

+## PLaying Online

+*Do not play on Unranked* There is no libmelee option for it, but don't try.
+Eventually we'll have a way to register an account as a "bot account" that others will have the ability to opt in or out of playing against.
+But we don't have it yet.
+Until then, do not play any bots on Unranked.
+If you do, we'll know about it, ban your account, overcook all of your food, and seed you against a campy Luigi every tournament.
+Don't do it.

 ## Quickstart Video

 Here's a ~10 minute video that will show you how easy it can be to write a Melee AI from scratch.